Internal Medicine – Learning Resources

 - Use sophisticated, high-tech human patient simulators to provide the learner with a more realistic experience

 - Manikins include infants, children, pregnant moms and life-like adults

 - Training scenarios can be pre-programmed into the manikins and customized to the level of the learner and repeated as needed for a consistent, quality educational experience

 - High-risk procedures can be practiced repeatedly using task trainers (LP model, thorax for thoracentesis, Central line manikin)

-In preparation for the ABIM exam, starting in the R2 year, senior residents receive access to MKSAP and are assigned an exam to complete for each rotation.
+As part of a comprehensive board review process, starting in their R2 year, senior residents receive access to MKSAP and and are scheduled to complete questions throughout the year.

-Our residency maintains an active blog with a repository of clinical information.
-It also includes program news, conference schedules, manuals and links to on call schedules and other critical programs or apps.
+Our residency maintains an active Teams page with a repository of clinical information, including HIV wiki and evidence-based guideline literature.
+It also includes program news, schedules, protocols and references.